How to beat the air-quality heat this summer

 Let’s start with a couple givens: Working out is good for your health, and air pollution is bad for your health.
 What we may not realize, however, is that exercise can make the effects of pollutant exposure worse.
 At rest, the average adults takes 15-to-20 breaths per minute, but during exercise that number can reach as high as 50 breaths per minute, meaning we’re taking in more air (and more pollutants).

 Staying fit while protecting your health is a balancing act no matter what, but exercising in the summer comes with its own set of challenges.
 Hotter air can help pollutants linger and build up during the day, making outdoor workouts tough to muster.
-At the same time, moving indoors into climate-controlled gyms can up pollutant exposure, too.
+At the same time, moving indoors into climate-controlled gyms can increase pollutant exposure, too.

 The risks threaten to outweigh the rewards: Research has linked low air quality to health issues including asthma, high blood pressure, and cognitive impairment, among other conditions.
 Studies have even connected high pollution levels to decreases in athletic performance.
 A recent German study, for example, found that soccer players are less “productive” (i.e. that they make fewer passes) when particulate matter levels are high.